estruyf/blog-content/content/posts/2018-02-02-check-page-mode-from-within-spfx-extensions.md

 > **Info**: read more about the history API here - [Manipulating the browser history](https://developer.mozilla.org/en-US/docs/Web/API/History_API).

-When SharePoint puts the page in edit mode or back to read mode, the **pushState** method of the History API is used.
-This method allows you to add history entries.
-A problem with this method is that it does not yet contain an event handler.
-This is something we should create it ourselves.
+When SharePoint switches the page to edit mode or back to read mode, it uses the **pushState** method of the History API.
+This method allows adding history entries.
+However, it does not include an event handler by default, so we need to implement one ourselves.

 In the following component, this got implemented, check lines 20 - 35.